Saeid-Dousti/Insight-AI-Project-LaibelNet/README.md

   -- (images)
 ```

 The application's algorithm entails muliple steps broken into sections.
 The results of each section is saved in pickle files and stored  interacively in *pickldir* directory.
-DO NOT commit these files since they are temporary and are very big files.
+DO NOT commit these files since they are temporary and are very large.

 ## Dependencies and Installation